Section and Working Groups - Election Rules

 d.
 1 Chair and 2 Vice-Chairs or Co-Chairs

 e.
-Or any variation from above, for instance 2 Co-Chairs and 1 Vice-Chair, 2 Co-Chairs and 2 Vice-Chairs, 3 Co-Chairs, etc. according to the various specific Section or WG practices.
+Or any variation from above, for instance 2 Co-Chairs and 1 Vice-Chair, 2 Co-Chairs and 2 Vice-Chairs, 3 Co-Chairs, etc. according to the various specific section or working group practices.

 In years with a General Assembly (GA), confirmation of elections must to be presented at the GA at the end of the conference, which means that all the business meetings have to be held before the GA (at least for sections holding elections in the same year).